Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Singular Riemannian foliations and their Morita equivalence

-2mm \begin{rem} One can pose the following question as well: Assume that a leaf decomposition of a Riemannian manifold is given, such that the compatibility condition of Definition \ref{gsrf} is satisfied.
+\begin{Remark} One can pose the following question as well: Assume that a leaf decomposition of a Riemannian manifold is given, such that the compatibility condition of Definition \ref{gsrf} is satisfied.
 Is there an SF generating a module SRF with the given leaf decomposition?
-A counter-example for the polynomial or analytic setting is the singular octonionic Hopf fibration \cite{sohf}: albeit there do exist such (real analytic or polynomial) SFs generating the leaf decomposition, the condition \eqref{asrfcond} is not satisfied for \emph{any} of them. \end{rem}
+A counter-example for the polynomial or analytic setting is the singular octonionic Hopf foliation \cite{sohf}: albeit there do exist such (real analytic or polynomial) SFs generating the leaf decomposition, the condition \eqref{asrfcond} is not satisfied for \emph{any} of them.
+For the smooth setting, this is still an open problem. \end{Remark}

-2mm For SFs there is a pullback under submersions, see Definition \ref{defpullback} and the text following it.
+For SFs there is a pullback under submersions, see Definition \ref{defpullback} and the text following it.
 To adapt this to the context of SRFs, we consider the following: